Clearing Rights-of-Way Keeps Electricity Flowing

 In addition to keeping our lines clear of vegetation, our rights-of-way give us a path to do maintenance or repair work.
 This access to co-op lines is crucial during outage restoration after a major storm.

-Lynches River contracts with experienced companies to perform its right-of-way maintenance.
+Lynches River contracts with experienced companies to perform its right-of- way maintenance using aerial tree trimming, mowing, pruning, and an environmentally safe, United States EPA-registered and -approved herbicide to control vegetation.
 Hiring contract crews saves the co-op money and that keeps rates down.
 These contract crews are highly skilled, properly equipped and under the supervision of Lynches River Electric Cooperative.

 Questions?
 Contact Us